 The University of North Carolina's Real Estate Development Challenge is an annual real estate case competition hosted by the Leonard W. Wood Center for Real Estate Studies at UNC's Kenan-Flagler Business School.
 An invitation-only event, the Challenge convenes 16 teams from the leading MBA programs to compete.
 The Ziman Center sponsors this annual event by paying for the UCLA team's entry fee and travel expenses.

-Several teams of three to four students from the UCLA School of Law and the UCLA Anderson School of Management compete annually in a simulated joint venture real estate deal designed by Phillip G. Nichols, founding member and Senior Counsel at Pircher at Nichols & Meeks.
+Several teams of graduate-level law, business, and real estate development students from UC Berkeley, UCLA Anderson, and UCLA Law compete in a simulated joint venture real estate deal.
 Teams must answer numerous questions posed by a hypothetical general counsel and investment partner, and work through both legal and business issues to prepare a final professional memorandum for review.
+The JV Challenge is an annual event that was organized and conducted previously by Pircher, Nichols & Meeks LLP starting in 2013.